On this page

 What happens if you upload a copyrighted video on YouTube?

-There are many different consequences that can happen to your video and YouTube channel if your content contains copyrighted material.
+If you upload a video that includes copyright music, there's a few different consequences your YouTube channel and video could face.
 Your YouTube channel can get penalized in multiple ways, such as the following:

 Your video gets muted